Tirumalakumar16/Local_E_Grocery_Micro_Services_Project/README.md

 # This Application is designed for to tackle in a situations like COVID-19.
 # Local E Grocery service is used to order all grocery items by customers from respected local shops.
 # Cart Service
 1. Shopping Cart Management:

-  a.
-Implement the core functionality of adding, removing, and updating items in the shopping cart.
+  1. Implement the core functionality of adding, removing, and updating items in the shopping cart.
-  b.
-Support multiple carts per user, allowing users to manage different shopping lists.
+  2. Support multiple carts per user, allowing users to manage different shopping lists.

 2. Persistence:

-  a.
-Store cart data persistently to ensure that the user's cart contents are retained even if they log out or close their session.
+  1. Store cart data persistently to ensure that the user's cart contents are retained even if they log out or close their session.

-6. User Authentication:
+3. User Authentication:

-a.
-Integrate with the identity service to associate shopping carts with authenticated users.
+1. Integrate with the identity service to associate shopping carts with authenticated users.
-b.
-Ensure that only the authorized user can access and modify their cart.
+2. Ensure that only the authorized user can access and modify their cart.

 # Address Service